LGBTQ rights in Europe: Malta leads, Poland lags – DW – 05/13/2023

 Malta: Conversion therapy banned

-Malta has topped ILGA's list for years, meeting 89 percent of these criteria.
+Malta has topped ILGA's list for years, meeting 89% of these criteria.
 "The LGBTQ community has bloomed here in the last five or six years.
 The legislature on Malta is very active.
 Malta was the first country to ban conversion therapy," Camilleri told DW.

 While there is still the occasional hateful email or other forms of hostility, she is surprised at how openly people can live in the LGBTQ community here, especially given how small and Catholic the islands are.